 Remote Cell Phone

- The designated local election authority is responsible for result certification, backed by the Secretary of State in each state in the US.
+ The designated local election authority is responsible for result certification, backed by the appropriate oversight agency.
 (Do we want this to be a US standard or a global standard?
 If global then terminology should be more general.)

 Remote App-Based Voting: 5 Types of Security